uit-no/hpc-doc/general/jobs.rst

 For details run the command with the `-`-help option.

 squeue
     List all jobs.
-This command can show you a lot of information, including expected start-time of a job.
-See ``squeue --help`` for more information. squeue -u <username>
+This command can show you a lot of information, including expected start-time of a job. squeue -u <username>
     List all current jobs for a user. scontrol show jobid -dd <jobid>